Dependent Pages

 4. IRS Response

-It might take the IRS 2 months after you mailed in the paper return and Form 866-H-DEP, before they will start to determine who’s entitled to claim the dependent.
+It might take the IRS 2two months after you mailed in the paper return and Form 866-H-DEP before they will start to determine who’s entitled to claim the dependent.
+You might receive a letter - CP87A, see image below - stating your child was claimed on another return.
+It will explain further actions required by you.

 The person who claimed the dependent will receive the same letter.

-See the sample letter or notice CP87A below
+See the sample letter or notice CP87A below.

 Supporting Documents